Lollipop Lust Kill: Band history

-Prior to the release of My So Called Knife (a word-play on the show My So-Called Life), drummer R. Cynic and guitarist Dr. Distorto changed their stage names to Knits and Pill respectively.
+In February 2004, Knits left Lollipop Lust Kill.
 In March 2004, guitarist DeadGreg and bassist D. human announced their departure from the band, citing personal reasons.
 Keyboardist Killer K. would follow suit a few weeks later.
 The band auditioned several potential replacement bassists before settling on Jay Jay and guitarist Brian Tilse, formerly of Rob Halford's outfit Fight.
 The reformed band attempted to write and record a follow-up to My So Called Knife for several months, before deciding to call it quits in June 2004.
 Jay Jay and Tilse proceeded to start the band Glass Pipe Suicide with Knits, and they recorded some demos which were made available for free online before disbanding sometime in 2005.

-LLK played their final show at the popular Toledo venue Headliners on June 4, 2004.
-The original six members (those that comprised the band during the release of Motel Murder Madness) reunited for this farewell show to the accolades of several hundred friends and fans from around the country.
-Perhaps in a fitting final tribute, vocalist Evvy Pedder invited the audience onto the stage to participate in the traditional closing song "Balls Out" 'lollipop style'.
-In the mayhem that ensued, a portion of the stage collapsed: a fitting testament to the violent imagery forwarded by the band made manifest.

-Guitarist Pill and vocalist Evvy Pedder attempted to resurrect the band with new members over the next several months, but to no avail.

-The future of Lollipop Lust Kill remains in doubt.
-Pedder, the only remaining member, still harbors aspirations to bring their particular style of murderous musical mayhem to the masses as a solo artist.
-He did cut a few songs with Meegs from Coal Chamber under the project name Glass Piñata, but has not released anything since.
+LLK played their final show at the popular Toledo venue Headliners on June 5, 2004.

 Notably, LLK toured with Coal Chamber, American Head Charge, Ministry, Motograter, Dog Fashion Disco and Kittie.

 Three members (DeadGreg, Pill, and Knits) agreed to start a new band, called They Thought We Were Strangers, and played together for the first time since the farewell show in 2004.
 On January 27, 2011, the group released a 4-song EP available for download.

-Genre

-Their music is considered by many as alternative metal with rap metal and industrial metal influences.
-According to previous interviews, they consider themselves "murder rock".